Karthik-S-Salian/nmamitloop/src/content/notes/dbms/lab/bank.md

 			foreign key(loanno) references LOAN(loanno) on delete cascade on update cascade, unique(loanno)
 			)

-select *
-from ACCOUNT A, DEPOSITOR D,LOAN L where A.accno=D.accno and L.bname=A.bname

 insert into BORROWER values('Anvesh',11) insert into BORROWER values('Bindiya',22)